EG-tech/emulation-resources/README.md

 - ["Intellectual Property Rights Issues for Software Emulation: An Interview with Euan Cochrane, Zach Vowell and Jessica Meyerson"](https://blogs.loc.gov/thesignal/2016/01/intellectual-property-rights-issues-for-software-emulation-an-interview-with-euan-cochrane-zach-vowell-and-jessica-meyerson/), Morgan McKeehan, *The Signal*, 2016-01-22

 ## Reading

+More scholarly considerations of emulation as an access service and digital/software preservation, and/or summaries of emulation used in cultural heritage projects:

 - ["Making Things EaaSIer: Overview from EaaSI's PI"](https://www.softwarepreservationnetwork.org/blog/making-things-eaasier-overview-from-eaasis-pi/), Euan Cochrane, *EaaSI Blog*, 2019-02-11
 - ["Classroom Access to Interactive DVDs"](https://patchbay.tech/2017/09/29/classroom-access-to-interactive-dvds/), Ethan Gates, *The Patch Bay*, 2017-09-29